Vera Schmidt (psychoanalyst): The Detski Dom Laboratory

 She, along with Luria, joined the Russian Psychoanalytical Society in 1923 having formerly been a member of the Swiss Psychoanalytical Society and was one of only a few trained psychoanalysts in Soviet Russia.

 A historian of the psychoanalytical movement in the early years of the Soviet Union described how the home was funded.
 He also indicated the elite familial background of the children who attended it.
 Later, that Party elite came to be known as the nomenklatura.

-"The Detski Dom was funded partly by the State partly by the share in profits from Freud's publications in Russian, partly by international support from a German Trade Union.
-In 1923, 18 educators were busy with 12 children from 2 to 4 years old.
-According to the unpublished Charter of the Kindergarten written by Ermakov, "the major part of the children are children of the Party executives who give all their time to their work and are not able to rear their children (Ermakov Archive).
-In fact, it was an elite institution supported by the officials to keep their children in hard times.
-Luria recalled orally that among these children was the son of Stalin (Vasilii, born in 1921)."

 Vera Schmidt's own son, Vladimir, whose nickname was Wolik, also attended the Detski Dom and she recorded his, as well as the other children's activities, in journal.
 These were used as data regarding children's development by other Soviet psychologists such as Luria.
 The Detski Dom was virtually unique in its principles and practices and above all in its psychoanalytic approach.
 It was visited by several western Marxist psychoanalysts like Anna Mänchen-Helfen (1902-1991) and Annie Reich (1902-1971) together with her husband, Wilhelm Reich.